imarc/handbook/strategy.markdown

 ### Analytics Report

 2–10 page document that summarizes website analytics indentifying the most important data pertaining to the upcoming project.
-The primary purpose of this document is to convey user activity and trends in an easy to understand summarization.
+The primary purpose of this document is to convey user activity and trends in an easy to understand summarization, to better inform decisions during planning, design and development.
+The secondary purpose of this document is to establish a baseline for key metrics, including (where applicable) conversions and referrals.

 ### Homepage Narrative